Q: What is compounding?

 For example, if a physician or veterinarian needs to prescribe a medication in a form or strength other than what’s commercially available, our pharmacists know how to make everything from food-flavored suspensions for canines and felines, to T3-T4 capsules to aid thyroid function in men and women.

 Our pharmacists and staff work every day with physicians across the state to help patients feel their best.
 The Jolley name has been recognized and trusted to provide quality care in traditional and compounded medications for over 50 years.
 We are proud to be a member of PCCA.
 We use the highest quality compounding materials available.
 We are so glad to be a part of the community and appreciate the opportunity to help our friends and neighbors enjoy good health.

 More and more, it’s heard, “I Got It At Jolley’s!”

 Whether you’re a patient or a doctor with questions, please contact us.
-Troy, Randy and Daniel, our pharmacists, or any of our friendly staff, would be happy to talk with you.
+Troy, Randy, Danny, and Elliot our pharmacists, or any of our friendly staff, would be happy to talk with you.